ptarmiganlabs/ctrl-q/README.md

 - If a master item *does not* exist in the target app the master item will be created.
 - If a master item *does* exist in the target app its content will be overwritten with the info in the source Excel file.
 - The structure of the Excel file is fairly flexible, but some restrictions apply:
   - The columns can be named anything.
-Use the `--col-master-item-...` to tell Ctrl-Q which columns contains what data.
+Use the `--col-item-type` and `--col-master-item-...` columns to tell Ctrl-Q which columns contains what data.
-  - The first row in the Excel sheet must contain column headers.
+  - The first row in the Excel sheet must contain column headers if columns are referenced by name.
-  - The first column must contain the master item type, i.e. "dim-single" or "measure".

 Notes on the example below: